That projected dollar amount results from a -14.3% drop from $956.7 million 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Syria has positive net exports in the international trade of cotton and wool.
-In turn, these cashflows indicate Syria’s strong competitive advantages under the related product categories.
+Syria has positive net exports in the international trade of animal or vegetable fats, oils and waxes.
+In turn, these cashflows indicate Syria’s strong competitive advantages under the related product category.

 Products Causing Syria’s Worst Trade Deficits